Small Business Tips 101: 11 Dos and Don’ts for 2023

 4. DO set invoicing terms you can handle

 When beginning to manage accounts receivable set terms you can handle, while some people think net 30 is standard it doesn’t have to be.
 Net 30 is for businesses that can carry the bankroll of inventory and payroll on their own for their business without being paid for at least 30 days.
 If your business checking account won’t handle waiting 30 days for payment you need to adjust your payment terms.
 Set these terms with your customers ahead of time.
 With slow payers it might be good to offer an incentive to get them to pay sooner, like a percentage off if they pay within 10 days versus waiting to get paid 100% in 30+ days.
 You can set terms differently for each customer.

 5. DO know when to cut your losses

 A lot of small businesses won’t be in the green for months or even a year after opening for business.
 It is important to realize before starting a small business that as the owner, you are the last person to get paid and that your debts and your employees come first.
 It is important to know where you stand on a personal financial level and whether or not your life can sustain itself if you do not get paid.
 That is a true reality for a lot of small business owners when they first start up.
 If you are still running in the red and your personal financial situation isn’t sustainable, it may be time to ‘call it’ and cut your losses and close.
 Most businesses will not last forever, so knowing when to hang it up is important for all business owners, whether it be to close or sell your business.

 Final Thoughts on the Dos and Don’ts List

 Knowing when to leave your business is a tough one, but one almost all business owners will face.
-Ending your relationship with your business doesn’t mean failure; it just means its time for your next great idea to come to life.
+That’s why it included in our small business 101!
+Also remember ending your relationship with your business doesn’t mean failure; it just means its time for your next great idea to come to life.